bitprj/devrel/Association_Mining/blog.md

 |J|4|

 Here, 'Pepsi' only has a count of 2, which is below the support threshold.
 Hence, we can say that the frequent item sets of size 1 are {M},{C},{B} and {J}.
-Similarly, the frequent item sets of size 2 are {M,B}, {C,B} and {C,J} and frequent item set of size 3 is {M,C,B}.
+Similarly, the frequent item sets of size 2 are {M,B}, {C,B} and {C,J} and frequent item set of size 3 is {M,C,B}, since their counts have exceeded our default threshold.
 We now calculate the confidence of the association rules which we can form using the frequent item sets.
 Assume that the threshold for confidence is 0.75.
 Using the formula given above, we calculate the confidence of the rules:
 B→M has a confidence of 4/6.
 This is below the threshold so we do not consider this rule.
 However, the rule B→C has a confidence of 5/6 and it is above the confidence threshold level, so we consider this as one of the association rules.
 This is how the association rules are generated.

-Now, we turn to the practical application of this algorithm on a given dataset.
-(Audiences are encouraged to use various tools to have their implementations, such as Goole Colab, Jupyter notebook)
+Now, Let's try this concept on our own!

 The data which we will work on is a real online retail transaction data set of two years which is available at this [link](https://archive.ics.uci.edu/ml/datasets/Online+Retail+II).
 The data has 1067371 instances and 8 features.
 The downloaded dataset is in an Excel file format.
 Let's start with importing the libraries that are required to run the program.
+(Audiences are encouraged to use various tools to have their implementations, such as Goole Colab, Jupyter notebook)

 #### Importing Libraries